 Change your thinking.

 It takes practice and a conscious effort to change our thoughts.
-We can change how to respond to moments to, “Yes, I’m disappointed that this wait is long, but this is a minor frustration and a first-world problem.”
+We can change how we respond to frustrating moments.
+Example: “Yes, I’m disappointed that this wait is long, but this is a minor frustration and a first-world problem.”
 The truth is, when we feel entitled to something, we often don’t fully appreciate it even when we have it.
 Practice more positive and rational self-talk when you are feeling disappointed or frustrated.
+This makes gratitude easier to express.

 Check your expectations.